nosnastya/github-user-search/README.md

 Next steps I would do to make his project better:
-- Add pagination
+- Add pagination;

-- Customize <Select> component to be more generic (for this small project it’s fine, but in a big project it should accept generic type arguments as a value, not only string)
+- Customize <Select> component to be more generic (for this small project it’s fine, but in a big project it should accept generic type arguments as a value, not only string);

-- Add UI component library and create generic components for button, input, typography components
+- Add UI component library and create generic components for button, input, typography components;

-- Add tests
+- Add tests;

-- Add Webpack - for adding images and other assets
+- Add Webpack - for adding images and other assets;